jericovalino/Train_Mask_RCNN/README.md

       *  CP

 #### 4. Collecting and Gathering Data
-In this project we will train a mask rcnn model to detect 3 things(pencil, stappler and scissosrs).
+In this project we will train a mask rcnn model to detect 3 things(pencil, stappler and scissors).
 I took a lot of pictures of them in ramdom distance, ligthings, background and angles.
-All in all I collected 118 pictures(resize images to the size of "512 x 384"(doesn't need to be exact) so your PC won't run out of memory).
+All in all I collected 118 pictures(resize images to the size of "512 x 384"(doesn't need to be exact) so your PC won't run out of memory in training process).
 Then, move the 80% of the images to JPEGImages folder while other 20% will go to  testImages folder.

 Here are some of the pictures I have collected:
 ![alt text](https://raw.githubusercontent.com/jericovalino/Train_Mask_RCNN/master/extra/images.PNG)